tacascer-org/monorepo/README.md

 # monorepo
-An experiment in manage a monorepo.
+An experiment in managing a monorepo.